 - North Carolina A&T State University, a historically Black college & university

 - University of Texas El Paso – Master of science in systems engineering, a Hispanic serving institution

 - Hampton University – Master of cybersecurity, a historically Black college & university

 - Champlain College – Bachelor of science in cybersecurity

 Please visit Our Workforce issue brief for more information on compensation and benefits initiatives to attract and retain critical talent.

-Building the Future Pipeline: AT&T Aspire
+Building the Future Pipeline

-We measure the success of AT&T Aspire donations by tracking positive results as well as the number of students impacted.
-For example, for a portion of our Aspire programs, we work with third-party researcher Westat to track student learning outcomes and the resulting social impact.
-Findings from this rigorous evaluation show that students in Aspire programs had better school attendance and higher GPAs than non-participating cohorts with similar backgrounds.
-Students participating in Aspire-funded programs that stay on track to graduate result in an estimated lifelong social benefit of $84.3 million to $215.8 million in greater lifetime income and taxes.
+Since 2008, we have committed more than $600 million to programs serving millions of students around the world to help them succeed in school and discover their career passions and potential.
+We measure the success of AT&T contributions by tracking outcomes and the number of students impacted.
+For a portion of our programs, we work with third-party researcher Westat to track student learning outcomes and the resulting social impact.
+Findings from this evaluation show that students participating in AT&T-supported programs had better school attendance and higher GPAs than nonparticipating cohorts with similar backgrounds.
+And students who participate in AT&T-funded programs that stay on track to graduate reap an estimate of more than $10,000 in additional social, economic and personal benefits over their lifetime.

 Innovation in Education